Legal and compliance

 • Per-user data isolation at the database level

-• CSRF protection, rate limiting
+• CSRF protection and rate limiting

 • Server hosted by Infomaniak, Switzerland